Royal Hunt

-Royal Hunt is a Danish progressive metal band.
-The band was founded in 1989 by keyboardist André Andersen in order to combine basic values of classic rock with progressive, current musical elements.
-The name originated from a painting seen in a museum by Andersen.
+Royal Hunt is a Danish progressive metal band, founded in 1989 by keyboardist André Andersen.

 History

 Royal Hunt is known for creating melodic music with a progressive and symphonic flair.
 They experienced success mainly in Japan and Europe during the mid-90s with American vocalist D.C.
 Cooper on their albums Moving Target and Paradox.

 Throughout their history the band has experienced multiple lineup changes.
 In 2007 they acquired singer Mark Boals, who replaced former vocalist John West.
 In 2011 after requests from fans and promoters worldwide they decided to reunite with their former vocalist D. C. Cooper for a special tour, covering the first four albums of the band.
 They recorded a new album entitled Show Me How to Live featuring the returning D.C.
 Cooper as their permanent vocalist moving forward.
 Cooper also provided vocals for the 2013 album, A Life to Die For, and again provided vocals on "Devil's Dozen", "Cast In Stone" and "Dystopia – Part 1".

 In October 2021, the group announced the completion of songwriting for the new album – "Dystopia – Part 2".
 The album will be released on 28 October 2022.

 For festival appearances in 2024, the band was scheduled to perform with a line-up including their former lead vocalist Mark Boals and Statement's drummer Daniel Rasch Nielsen.
 Boals and Nielsen are temporarily covering for Cooper and Johansson due to the latter's scheduling conflicts.
 The Boals/Nielsen-incorporating lineup will play at Leyendas Del Rock in Spain on August 7 and at Jailbreak Festival in Denmark on August 17.
 The band was crowdfunding towards the recording of a new EP in 2025.

 In Japan, the band is famous for the song Martial Arts, which was used as entrance music for professional wrestler Masahiro Chono.